davidharting/tweet-scheduler/notes.md

 # 22. Password reset update

 - You can drop `binding.irb` in your code to get a debugger that will drop you into an interactive session

+# 27. Twitter accounts page

+- `link_to` and `button_to` helpers can take an active record instance as their second argument.
+They will figure out the correct URL for it from there.
+Does this only work when using `resources` in `routes.rb`?
+- I thought I could achieve this same thing with `twitter_accounts_path(twitter_account)`.
+However, that generated `/twitter-accounts.3`, with a period instead of a slash.
+Not sure what I was doing wrong there.